stephenpardy/flashcardgpt/README.md

 Running:

+1. Clone the repo locally
-1. Install the package locally `pip install -e .`
+2. Install the package locally `pip install -e .`
+3. Make sure you have an OpenAI api key added to your local environment variable `OPENAI_API_KEY`
-2. cd into the `flashcardgpt` subfolder
+4. cd into the `flashcardgpt` subfolder
-3. Run with flask: `python app.py`
+5. Run with flask: `python app.py`